ipeirotis/urlannotator/docs/components.rst

 - there is a lock on classification classifier with model readers-writer - writer does only swapping between classifiers

+**As someone noticed - this might be overkill.
+We could also create new one instead of using previous and swap with it.**

 ClassifierExternalApi
 ~~~~~~~~~~~~~~~~~~~~~